Samuel Beckett Bridge at Christmas 3 days in Dublin

 The Big Wheel that visitors can ride on at Smithfield Square this holiday season.
 Photo: Christmas Spectacular Facebook.

-While you're visiting Dublin in December, I suggest you also check out Gifted: The Contemporary Craft & Design Fair at the RDS.
+While you’re visiting Dublin in December, I suggest you also check out Gifted: The Contemporary Craft & Design Fair at the RDS, which will run from Dec.
+3rd through the 7th.

 It will include Ireland’s largest selection of unique gifts under one roof, including the “Spectacular Christmas Food Emporium.”